Monoculture vs. Biodiversity

 Look at nature.
 The ecosystems that have the greatest diversity are the one that thrive, even during adversity.
 At any single time plants and animals are at risk from bad weather, pest and disease infestation, lack of nutrients, drought, etc. Pests and disease can eradicate a vulnerable plant variety.
 But if there are several varieties, the chances are greater that at least one of them will survive.

-The Irish Potato Famine of the mid-1800’s is a good example of what happens when we have a limited variety of plant.
+The Irish Potato Famine of the mid-1800’s is a good example of what happens when we have a limited variety of plants.
 Within 200 years of being introduced to Ireland, potatoes became the major food source of most Irish people.
 Since potatoes are propagated by cutting and planting the eyes from last year’s crop (which pretty much amounts to cloning the potatoes), they

 This graph shows how our food choices are being limited as agricultural biodiversity shrinks.

 soon had just a handful of varieties of potatoes Then the potato blight fungus spread throughout the country In 1845-1847.
 And because the few varieties that they relied on were all susceptible to this fungus, there was an almost complete failure of the potato crop.
-As a result an estimated 1 million people died of starvation and the resulting cascading illness like cholera and typhoid.
+As a result, an estimated 1 million people died of starvation and the resulting cascading illness like cholera and typhoid.

 Biodiversity = better nutrition